-As an outcome of the USACE surveys, it is believed that the highest levels of contamination are limited to the area adjacent to the landfill.
-The rest of the lake shows contamination of PFCs, widespread low level (SQT I) exceedances for heavy metals and PAHs, limited locations with higher exceedances for cadmium and PAHS (SQT II and proposed Recreational/Residential SRVs) and no recent detection of PCBs.
-A detailed discussion of the sediment analysis conducted for the project is identified in the Feasibility Study Appendix E section.
+As an outcome of the Corps surveys, it is believed that the highest levels of contamination are limited to the area adjacent to the landfill.
+The rest of the lake shows contamination of PFCs, widespread low level (SQT I) exceedances for heavy metals and PAHs, limited locations with higher exceedances for cadmium and PAHs (SQT II and proposed Recreational/Residential SRVs) and no recent detection of PCBs.
+A detailed discussion of the sediment analysis conducted for the project is identified in the Feasibility Study Appendix E section on page 310.